 |Kukolhkuyeng, a billabong on Kune country (source: Carlos Kruger/Eleanor Yacopetti)|

 Bininj Kunwok (and so Kune) belongs to the Gunwinyguan language family, a non-Pama-Nyungan group of Australian languages.
 Syntactically, it is head-marking and polysynthetic.
 Kune is spoken in an extremely linguistically diverse environment.
 Multilingualism is the norm and linguistic exogamy – marriage to a speaker of another language – is common.
 Speakers are generally proficient in other Indigenous languages prominent in the region (e.g. Burarra, Ndjébbana, Rembarrnga, Kriol).
 As a result, there is significant contact between Kune and languages of diverse phylogenetic histories.
 Kune speakers are often proficient in English as well.

 Kune is one of the focus languages of the OzSpace sociotopographic study.
 The Kune sub-project aims to document the grammar of spatial reference in Kune while investigating variation in spatial language use among members of the Kune community.
-In collaboration with Kune community members, Eleanor Yacopetti (a PhD student at the University of Western Australia (UWA)) and Dr Maïa Ponsonnet (UWA; CNRS Lyon) are responsible for the project’s Kune data collection and analysis.
+In collaboration with Kune community members, Eleanor Yacopetti (a PhD student at Monash University) and Dr Maïa Ponsonnet (CNRS Lyon; The University of Western Australia) are responsible for the project’s Kune data collection and analysis.
 Data and results from the Kune sub-project will also contribute to the Topographic Correspondence survey.